sschwindt/hydro-informatics/docs/source/get-started/documentation.rst

 Contributing
 ~~~~~~~~~~~~

 Your software is brilliant.
-To make the software even more brilliant, foolproof, and powerful, it is a great idea (actually: an absolute must)
-to get more authors on the development team.
-However, it is very likely that any other author has individual preferences when it comes to code stand ards.
+To make the software even more brilliant, foolproof, and powerful, it is a great idea (actually: an absolute must) to get more authors on the development team.
+However, it is very likely that any other author has individual preferences when it comes to code standards.
 So make sure to set up clear rules for other contributors from the beginning.
 For example, define clear code conventions as explained on the `code style <hypy_pystyle.html>`__ page.

 Markdown
 --------